yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ### Main Component

 This is the main component that will auto-detect your mod installations and provide scripts based on the installs listed above.
+These can dynamically create over 1.5 MILLION scripts depending on what spell/kit mods you have installed.
 You will have the option to select having either pre-buffing cast at a normal speed or an accelerated speed.
 Regardless of either option chosen, characters will stop pre-buffing if either the "D" key is pressed again or an enemy is sighted.

 #### Normal Pre-Buffing Speed